alessandroarmando/alessandroarmando.github.io/threads.md

 The creating and the created thread share the same memory space, file descriptors, and other system resources as the original.

-If one thread changes the value of a variable, for instance, the other thread subsequently will see the modified value.
+If one thread changes the value of a variable, for instance, the other thread will see the modified value.

 Similarly, if one thread closes a file descriptor, other threads may not read from or write to that file descriptor.